 Editing and programming the S900 is a very good precursor to the advanced S3000 series.
 There are lots of advanced edit capabilities for looping, truncating, velocity crossfading, tuning and even analog-like parameters to control.
 Individual outputs for each of the eight voices, stereo mix out, stereo input, MIDI and trigger inputs round out this machine as a professional vintage-status sampler that still proves to be very useful even for today's musicians!

 The S950 soon followed the S900 and offered increased memory and sampling rates.
 The sample rate was now variable from 7.5 to 48kHz and it could hold up to 99 samples in memory.
 Memory could be expanded from 750KB to 2.25MB.
-The S950 is used by Fatboy Slim, Moby, Skinny Puppy, Depeche Mode, Future Sound of London, Sneaker Pimps, The Bomb Squad, Dr. Dre, DJ Premiere, Prince Paul, Vangelis, Digable Planets and A Guy Called Gerald.
+The S950 is used by Fatboy Slim, Moby, Skinny Puppy, Depeche Mode, Future Sound of London, Sneaker Pimps, The Bomb Squad, Dr. Dre, DJ Premiere, Prince Paul, Vangelis, Digable Planets, A Guy Called Gerald and Asian Dub Foundation.